Blepharitis from Eyelash Extensions

 • After any client – whether you used them to do a full set or just a removal.

-• If you drop your tweezers – that is if (God forbid) the tip doesn’t bend.
+• If you drop your tweezers – that is if the tip doesn’t bend and you have to toss them.

-• If you ever find your tweezers out and unattended – you never know who sneezed on or near the area…yuk!
+• If you ever find your tweezers out and unattended – you never know who sneezed on or near the area!

-When in doubt, clean it out!
-(That is the best I could come up with but, remember it!).
-You would hate to be the reason someone get’s an eye infection or an allergic reaction.
+When in doubt, disinfect it!
+Wouldn't you would hate to be the reason someone get’s an eye infection?
 When following guidelines, check out your state boards guidelines for lashing or the OSHA guidelines for sanitation!
 These guidelines have been meticulously developed to ensure clients remain safe!
 Safety, safety, safety.

 Here are some simple go-to instructions for sanitizing your tools in some of the above situations:

-1. After you’ve finished with your client, wash your tools with disinfectant soap and water.
+1. After you’ve finished with your client, wash your tools with soap and water.

 2. Once you’ve washed your tools, place them in a glass container that contains Barbicide/Marvicide (it’s a Tuberculocidal hospital grade disinfectant, basically its intense).

-3. After your tools soak for 10 minutes, you can remove them and wash them, again, thoroughly with soap and water.
+3. After your tools soak for 10 minutes, you can remove them and rinse them.

 Storing Your Lash Extension Tools

-Keeping things clean does not stop after you sanitize.
 You’ll want to be sure you have a clean and air-tight place to keep your tools!
 This can cost a lot of money, or it can cost a little; I chose the little route.
-Target has the cutest little storage containers that stack easy and are the perfect tweezer-size!
-Now, if you want to spend a little more on your storage and organization, go get lost in the container store or Ikea – good luck sticking to a plan; I buy EVERYTHING when I go to these places (which is why it tends to cost a little more…then again, I do the same thing at Target so there is no winning).
+Target has cute little storage containers that stack easy and are the perfect tweezer-size!
+Now, if you want to spend a little more on your storage and organization, go get lost in the container store.

-Just be sure that after you spend all that time sanitizing and disinfecting your lash extension tools, you put them in a smart place to keep them ready for use!
+Just be sure that after you spend all that time disinfecting your lash extension tools, you put them in a smart place to keep them ready for use!

 How to Prevent Eyelash Extension Allergic Reactions